Chimes at Midnight: Welles's personal connections to Falstaff

-Welles' alleged biological son Michael Lindsay-Hogg, who was born out of wedlock to Welles and actress Geraldine Fitzgerald, first met Welles when he was 15 and later worked on the 1960 stage play Chimes at Midnight.
-This was the only significant amount of time that the two spent together and afterwards Lindsay-Hogg only saw Welles sporadically.
+Welles's alleged biological son Michael Lindsay-Hogg, who was born to actress Geraldine Fitzgerald, first met Welles when he was 15 and later worked on the 1960 stage play Chimes at Midnight.
+This was the only significant amount of time the two spent together and Lindsay-Hogg saw Welles only sporadically thereafter.
 Like Welles, Lindsay-Hogg had two surrogate fathers in addition to his biological father.
-In the late 1950s when she was sixteen years old, Welles' eldest daughter Christopher Welles Feder cut off all ties with Welles under pressure from her mother, who disapproved of Welles' influence on her.
+In the late 1950s, when she was 16, Welles's daughter Christopher Welles Feder cut off all ties with Welles under pressure from her mother, who disapproved of Welles's influence on her.
 Welles and Feder later reconnected but their relationship never fully recovered.
-Welles' youngest daughter Beatrice, who resembled her father as a young boy, appears in the film version of Chimes at Midnight.
+Welles' youngest daughter, Beatrice, who resembled her father as a young boy, appears in the film version of Chimes at Midnight.